moslz/MiniCodeLab/README.md

 # MiniCodeLab
-Small sample projects that I have done in the past as a novice programmer.
+Small sample projects that I have done in the past and still doing as a novice programmer.